California governor kicks off $1B statewide cleanup plan

 California's transportation agency, Caltrans, is responsible for maintaining many of the roadways but has struggled to keep up.
 Newsom's office said Caltrans collected 270,000 cubic yards of trash in 2020 — enough to load 18,000 garbage trucks.

+Newsom said the biggest single investment the state previously made to remove litter from public spaces was $110 million.
+He later traveled to Fresno, in central California, and helped a Caltrans crew pick up trash from the side of a highway in 95-degree weather.
+He also planned to visit Southern California as part of several events to highlight the cleaning plan.

-John Cox, a Republican candidate for California governor, has been campaigning with an 8-foot (2.4-meter) ball of trash to tout his homelessness plan, which calls for forcing homeless people into mental health or addiction treatment before providing them with housing.
+John Cox, a Republican candidate for California governor, campaigned in Fresno hours earlier with an 8-foot (2.4-meter) ball of trash he uses to tout his homelessness plan, which calls for forcing homeless people into mental health or addiction treatment before providing them with housing.

 The beautification plan will be a partnership with cities and counties, which will receive one-third of the money in grants, the governor said.